 Getting to the Bottom of PayPal’s Gambling Policy

 Welcome back to our Guide to PayPal!
-In our quest for definitive PayPal wisdom, we've unearthed a potential game changer.
+In our quest for definitive wisdom regarding PayPal Casino Sites, we've unearthed a potential game changer.
 It seems that whilst PayPal market their payment protection services and buyer's insurance as their USP, this doesn't stretch to cover mobile and online gambling.

 So today we want to get to the bottom of PayPal's mystery gambling clause, investigate what it means to players and find out how it could affect your choice when deciding on a banking method.
 Intrigued?
 Read on to see what we've discovered...

 When you sign up to PayPal and tick the Terms and Conditions box, you are signing the PayPal User Agreement contract.
 Within this are the rights you hold in case a problem arises, and (something many PayPal customers may be familiar with) the highly advertised Buyer Protection policy.
 This is the bit you've probably heard about – PayPal offer an insurance to all customers, in case something goes wrong with the other party.
 However, what is less talked about is the fact that this policy does not extend to cover online casinos users.

 You may be reimbursed under PayPal Buyer Protection for a problem with a purchase only if all of the following requirements are met: Your purchase is an eligible purchase, purchases of most goods and services are eligible (including travel tickets, intangible items such as rights of access to digital content and other licences), except for purchases of the following... ...any wager (whether by way of backing or laying against any outcome or otherwise) and any other opportunity to benefit from a gambling activity (if you are purchasing as a UK resident user of PayPal).
 This means that if you are using your PayPal account to deposit at casinos, you're not covered by PayPal's policy.